itsdebartha/Continuity-and-Differentiability/README.md

 - `eps=1.0e-7`: The tolerance (or epsilon as we'd like to call it) of the accepted neighbourhood, inside which we'll call the function is continuous (by default its 1.0e-7)

 ###  Usage
-The file `limit.jl` is the file that you'd want to run.
-The program prompts for a user an input function.
+In most of the cases, the provided `Jupyter Notebook` would be enough for the tasks.
 Enter the function and the program returns a DataFrame as the output which has:
 - `Expression`: The input expression
 - `x`:  The point where the function needs to be checked (by default its 0)
 - `h`:  The final value of `h` such that<br> ![](https://latex2png.com/pngs/2c66ebef660f8b73d9b193b7461e16a2.png)